 - Chip and tag your dog or cat.
 Yes, even indoor cats.
 Spring is a time when pets are more likely to wander off.
 Chips cannot be removed by the animal or anyone else, but tags are easier to read, so it is a good idea to use both.

 - Make sure you and your children can read your pet’s body language.
-Unless it’s required (for example if Fido got all smelly), avoid petting or handling a dog which is sleeping, eating, barking, growling or scared.
+Unless it’s required (for example if Fido got all smelly), avoid petting or handling a dog that is sleeping, eating, barking, growling, or scared.
 The same goes for cats.
 And remember—the signals for “pet my belly” and “play with me” are very close together in cats.
 Mistaking the latter for the former can get you accidentally scratched.
 Also, learn your cat’s signals for when they want you to stop petting them, such as flattening ears or flipping the tail.
 If a cat wants to walk away while being petted, let them.

 - Consider getting liability insurance for your pet, so you are covered if they attack somebody and the person sues you.